Google’s AI learns how actions in videos are connected

 The researchers say that TCC can be used to classify the phases of different actions with as few as a single labeled video, and that it can align many clips at once by selecting the nearest neighbor to each frame in a reference video.
 Moreover, they say that it can transfer metadata (like temporal semantic labels, sound, or text) associated with any frame in one video to its matching frame in another video, and that each frame in a given video could be used to retrieve similar frames by looking up the nearest neighbors in the embedding space.

 In one experiment, the researchers report a supervised learning approach that didn’t use TCC required about 50 videos with each frame labeled to achieve the same accuracy that a self-supervised TCC method managed with just one fully labeled video.
-In another, the team successfully transfered the sound of liquid being poured into a cup from one video to another.
+In another, the team successfully transferred the sound of liquid being poured into a cup from one video to another.

 “This … will be useful for researchers working on video understanding, as well as artists looking to use machine learning to align videos to create mosaics of people, animals, and objects moving synchronously,” wrote Google Research research associate Debidatta Dwibedi.